impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 ```

 This test asserts that the `version-file-read` command trims off trailing `\r` characters (aka carriage returns) before outputting the version number to STDOUT.

+### When the specified filepath includes directory traversal

 Next test: